kalmyk/fox-wamp/README.md

 The project goal is to provide durable message source for the actual web applications.

-Message router has pluggable interface to the several message standards.
+Message router has pluggable interface to the several message protocols.
 As for now it could interact by
 * [WAMP V2 Basic Profile](http://wamp-proto.org/)
 * [MQTT](http://mqtt.org/)